thesp0nge/armoredcode.github.io/_posts/2013-01-11-defending-yourself-is-not-a-crime.markdown

 but you don't want to became a slave of its features.
 This leads to a simple *mantra* I use everytime I talk to a developer about application security:

-{% blockquote %}
+> Choose a framework that is security aware but don't rely on that.
+Your code
-Choose a framework that is security aware but don't rely on that.
-Your code must handle and validate all inputs coming from HTTP request, filesystem, database, whatever.
+> must handle and validate all inputs coming from HTTP request, filesystem,
-{% endblockquote %}
+> database, whatever.

 This week two vulnerabilities were found again on ActiveRecord and ActionPack Rails framework components.
 A Metasploit exploit was delivered out-of-the-box